+Communatores Communal areas None.
+Garages and permanent outbuildings Visually inspected.
+There is a detached garage.
+The garage provides parking spaces as well as toilet facilities.
+There is a further external store.
+Outside areas and boundaries Vigually increated outside areas and boundaries Visually inspected.
+External site areas are laid partly to gravel with some paving and a tarmac surfaced driveway.
+External boundaries are formed in stone walls.
 Ceilings Visually inspected from floor level.
-The ceilings are of plasterboard material. latawal walla Internal walls Visually inspected from floor level.
+Ceilings are of plasterboard construction with decorative finishes applied.
+Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls and timber stud construction finished in plasterboard.
-There are tiled and PVC wall finishes.
+The internal walls are a combination of masonry and timber studded construction with decorative finishes applied.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring is of suspended timber construction.
-The sub floor area was accessed from a door on the rear external wall.
-There are brick dwarf separating walls within this area.
+A combination of solid and suspended timber floors with fitted floor coverings in place.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery is of timber and there are timber internal doors, some incorporating glazed panels.
-There are internal wardrobes located within the bedrooms.
-The kitchen contains floor and wall mounted storage units.
-Chimney breasts and fireplaces Original fireplaces have been removed.
-Internal decorations Visually inspected.
-Internal decorative finishes are papered or painted.
-Cellars Visually inspected where there was a safe and purpose-built access.
-There is a cellar/storage area beneath the house which is accessed from a door on the rear external wall.
+In the kitchen there is a range of wall and base units with worktops.
+There are timber skirting boards and architraves.
+Internal doors are partly panelled.
+There are some built in cupboards.